omartgabr/Custom-Search-Engine/README.md

 To run the custom search engine locally:

 1. Clone this repository to your local machine.
-2. Install the required dependencies specified in the `requirements.txt` file.
-3. Set up a MySQL database according to the provided database architecture.
-4. Run the Flask application.
+2. Run the Flask application.
-5. Access the search engine through the provided URL.
+3. Access the search engine through the provided URL.

 ## Contribution